 Running is an incredible form of exercise – it’s inexpensive, spontaneous and gets results, fast.
 You might watch the London Marathon on the television and think you’d never be up to the distance, but did you know Bournemouth has its very own marathon festival geared to people of all ages, fitness levels and ambitions?

 Bournemouth Marathon Festival (BMF) was launched in 2013 and has gone from strength to strength since then.
 Not only do you have your pick of distances, but there are lots of charity places if you want to raise some money and cover your entry fee at the same time, there’s a great camaraderie in all events and the backdrop is incredible.
-The 2018 festival runs over the weekend of 5 and 6 October 2018 with events ranging from a kids’ kilometre to a full marathon race.
+The 2020 festival takes place on 3 October 2020 with events ranging from a kids’ kilometre to a full marathon race.

 Early bird entries